Skip to content

 My method is: THIS PROCESS IS FINE.

-Every writing project is as different and unique and individual as a person.
+Every writing project is as different and unique and individual.
+Loving to write is not so different from loving people.
 Everyone I love, I love in different ways.
-My creative writing process works the same way.
-Everything I make, I make in different ways.
+My creative writing process is like that, too.
+Everything I make, I make in different ways, and all of them are right and good.

 I used to think this meant I could never coach.
+After all, my creative writing process is a mess, right?
 But people really wanted to know how I do what I do.
 People asked me for years if I would be their writing coach.
-It took about four years of “I don’t do that” before I started saying “Yes, I’d love to.”
+It took about four years of me saying “I don’t do that” before I started saying “Okay, I will try.”
+It turns out, I love coaching and people get a lot out of our sessions.

-The wild thing is that because my processess have been so varied, when people come to me as a writing coach I can really help them.
+The wild thing is that because my creative writing process has been so varied over the years, when people come to me as a writing coach I can actually help them.
 Whatever they’re going through in their creative writing process, I’ve likely walked through something pretty similar.
-Instead of forcing them to follow my method, I can help them find theirs.
+Instead of forcing them to follow my method, I can help them find their own.

 The thing I used to think meant I couldn’t coach is why I can.